Table of Contents

 - Modular organization with partials and imports.

-- Reduced repetition for cleaner stylesheets.
+- Less repetition for cleaner stylesheets.

 - Scalable for complex web applications.

-- Enhanced teamwork with consistent code structure.
+- Improved teamwork with a consistent code structure.

 Key Features of Sass (with Examples)